Q: What number do I call if I need an ambulance?

 Q: Who should I contact if I have a question about my bill?

 A: 911 Billing and Consultant, Inc. takes care of all our billing.
 You may reach them by calling 888-344-9614.
-If you need to provide insurance information, you can send it via our Billing page.
+There is also a link in the Pay My Bill tab.

 Q: I pay for Emergency Medical Services on my tax bill, why do I also get billed when I use the service?